geoapify/angular-geocoder-autocomplete/projects/angular-geocoder-autocomplete/README.md

 | placeSelect | Fired when a location was selected | [GeoJSON.Feature](https://geojson.org/) |
 | suggestionsChange | Fired on new suggestions | [GeoJSON.Feature[]] (https://geojson.org/) |

+The `placeSelect` output returns detailed information about the selected place got with [Geoapify Place Details API](https://apidocs.geoapify.com/docs/place-details).
+The information contains the place category, data fields and geometry (boundary or polygon).
+Note, that the Place Details API call costs an additional 'geocoding & places' request.
+Use the skipDetails option to switch the functionality off.

 Properties of the feature contain information about address and location.
 Learn more about Geocoder result properties on [Geoapify Documentation page](https://apidocs.geoapify.com/docs/geocoding/).